Simulating gauge theories with variational quantum eigensolvers in superconducting microwave cavities: VQE with parametric cavities

 \subsection{Measurements of microwave photons}

 In contrast to the optical domain, a natural measurement for microwave photons is linear amplification.
 Here we consider, in particular, a well-established measurement available for microwave photons: the linear phase-insensitive amplifier, which simultaneously amplifies both quadratures of the input field~\cite{gambetta2017building, sandbo_thesis}.
+All the cavity modes are coupled out to the measurement line through a single coupling element that can be modulated~\cite{PhysRevX.10.021060} to adjust the coupling strength of all modes simultaneously.
+The resonator fields are then absorbed by the amplifier, as part of the measurement process.
 Quantum mechanics dictates that amplifying the field in a phase-insensitive manner adds at least one unit of vacuum noise to the signal, once the signal is amplified.
 It is therefore natural to simultaneously measure two conjugate quadratures, since this does not affect the signal-to-noise ratio.
 The signal obtained is equivalent to a heterodyne measurement of the cavity modes.
-Additionally, higher-order coherence functions can also be calculated~\cite{da_silva_schemes_2010} to obtain statistics of nonlinear measurements that cannot be performed directly (for example, photon-number measurements).
+The recent development of ultra broadband quantum-limited amplifiers (JPAs and TWPAs) improved significantly the measurement speed and signal-to-noise ratio~\cite{esposito_perspective_2021} Additionally, higher-order coherence functions can also be calculated~\cite{da_silva_schemes_2010} to obtain statistics of nonlinear measurements that cannot be performed directly (for example, photon-number measurements).

 The quantum state emitted from the microwave cavity is amplified in the large-gain limit (see Ref.~\cite{chang_observation_2020} for details).
 Measuring the field quadratures at the two output ports corresponds to simultaneously measuring the self-adjoint part $\hat{X}_S = (\hat{S} + \hat{S}^\dagger)/2$ and the anti self-adjoint part $\hat{P}_S = (\hat{S} - \hat{S}^\dagger)/(2i)$ of the signal operator